 - Is the FIRE Campus Scholars Program open to high school students, graduate students, law students, or international students?

-No. At this time, the internship is only open to undergraduate students studying at institutions in the United States.
+No. At this time, the program is only open to undergraduate students studying at institutions in the United States.
 For more information about other opportunities at FIRE, please visit our jobs page.
-For information on FIRE’s Legal Internship for rising second- and third-year law students, please visit our Legal Internship Program page.
+For information on FIRE’s Legal Clerkship for rising second- and third-year law students, please visit our Legal Clerkship Program page.

 - What is the time commitment?